-Most of browsers allow you to refuse to accept cookies, and to delete ones that have been placed on your computer.
+- Most browsers allow you to refuse to accept cookies, and to delete ones that have been placed on your computer.

-The GDPR also gives you the right to lodge a complaint with the Information Commissioners' Office.
-The Information Commissioner's Office can be contacted at http://ico.org.uk/concerns
+The Act gives you the right to lodge a complaint with the Information Commissioners' Office at http://ico.org.uk/concerns

-This privacy notice was published on 01 April 2019 and last updated on that date.
+This privacy notice was published on 01 April 2018 and last updated on 27th April 2020.

 We continually review our privacy practices and may change this policy from time to time.
 When we do it will be placed on the website